-A lucid dream occurs when the sleeper is able to dance on the razors edge between sleep and wakefulness.
+A lucid dream occurs when the sleeper is able to dance on the razors edge between wakefulness and sleep.
 Upon this edge, dreams become participatory.
-The dreamer can exert a degree of control upon the dream, influencing the events, characters, narrative, and even the environment itself.
+The dreamer can exert a degree of control upon the dream, influencing the events, characters, narrative – even the dreamscape itself.

 “The dream is a little hidden door in the innermost and most secret recesses of the soul, opening into that cosmic night which was psyche long before there was any ego-consciousness, and which will remain psyche no matter how far our ego-consciousness extends.” — Carl G. Jung

 The idea of influencing a dream is one we can accept.
-I have had many friends and colleagues inquire as to the trick towards deeper sleep and more vivid, lucid dreams.
 Sleep is an altered state of consciousness.
-When you play with your dreams, you are enjoying The Life Shamanic.
+And when you play with your dreams, you are practicing a Shamanistic art.

 “In sleep, fantasy takes the form of dreams.
 But in waking life, too, we continue to dream beneath the threshold of consciousness, especially when under the influence of repressed or other unconscious complexes.” — Carl G. Jung

-We seem open to anything capable of increasing our productivity or competitiveness.
-Like the student gobbling up stimulants to pass the BAR or the manager who gleefully escorts his underlings to the local roaster for caffeination, we are open to giving ourselves a cognitive boost.
+But Shamanism is weird!
+Ideas that improve our productivity or competitiveness in a more direct way are often preferred.
+Like the student gobbling up stimulants to pass the BAR or the manager who escorts his underlings to the local roaster for caffeination, we are open to giving ourselves a cognitive boost.

-“The soul never thinks without a mental picture… No one could ever learn or understand anything, if he had not the faculty of perception; even when he thinks speculatively, he must have some mental picture with which to think.” ― Frances A. Yates, The Art Of Memory
+“The soul never thinks without a mental picture… No one could ever learn or understand anything, if he had not the faculty of perception; even when [one] thinks speculatively, [one] must have some mental picture with which to think.” ― Frances A. Yates, The Art Of Memory

 In his 1966 book The Art of Memory, Frances A. Yates restored an idea borne from the well-bearded philosophers of ancient Greece and Rome.
-To them, it was known as the Method of loci, ‘loci’ translating from Latin to English as ‘places’.
-This method has been lauded by memory champions, who leverage it to stuff details deep within their subconsciousness for later retrieval.
+It was known as the Method of loci, ‘loci’ translating from Latin to English as ‘places’.
+The method has been lauded by memory champions who leverage it to stuff details deep within their subconsciousness for later retrieval.

 The method requires deep focus and visualization.
 Breath in, breath out.
 Be calm.
 Keep breathing.
 Now picture an environment.
 Maybe it is warm and bright and the air is crisp.
-Now, visualize a structure there.
+Now visualize a structure.

-Perhaps it is on a hill.
-It is the first time you’ve seen it and it excites you.
-There is a tree out front and the sun is shining.
-It reflects across old stone which reaches towers the heavens like the branches of an ancient tree.
-You see a door.
-The door is the colour of concord grapes.
+It is on a hill.
+The sun is shining, its rays reflect across old stone which reach toward the heavens like the branches of an ancient tree.
+You see a door which is the colour of concord grapes.
 You walk in and to the left there is a room.
 Within the room is a tome.

-The dark wooden floors creaks as you walk upon it.
-Light reaches in through the windows, the sun reflecting from the empty shelving lining barren, rocky walls.
-You feel like the place invites you and begs you to fill it with things.
+The floor creaks as you walk upon it.
+Light pours in through the windows, sparkling off of the empty glass display cases that line the stone walls.
 You reach for the tome and open it.
-You decide to write some numbers there: 180352080556190488200984.
+You decide to write down some numbers: 180352080556190488200984.
 They are important dates, belonging to loved ones.
 You close the tome and depart.

-Later, weeks from now, you feel like something important is on the horizon.
-But you cannot remember what!
+Weeks from now you feel like something important is on the horizon but you cannot remember what.
 You return to your breath.
-You focus, imagine, and return to that grape door – it even smells like concords.
+You focus, imagine and return to that grape door – it even smells like concords.

-The inside smells musty, though, like the flowers outside are writhing through the stone-work and settling themselves in during your absence.
-You open the tome, and it is there, clear as the light still streaming through the hovering dust: 180352080556190488200984.
+Alas the inside smells musty, like the flowers outside are writhing and dying as they smoosh through the stone-work.
+You open the tome and it is there, clear as the light still streaming through the hovering dust: 180352080556190488200984.

-Within this space, we perceive and interact with a non-ordinary world, morphing and molding the energies to do our bidding, if we can, if we’ve practiced - if the spirits are willing!
-This is Shamanic practice.
+Within this space we perceive and interact with a non-ordinary world, morphing and molding the energies to do our bidding, if we can, if we have practiced - and if the spirits are willing.

 “Skywalker is a direct translation of the word shaman out of the Tungusic, which is where Siberian shamanism comes from.
 So these heroes that are being instilled in the heart of the culture are shamanic heroes.
 They control a force which is bigger than everybody and holds the galaxy together.” — Terrence McKenna

-If we bend to this premise, that we become the master of our subconscious dream states, and our conscious state through imagination, what is off-limits to us?
-What other Shamanic techniques can we deploy?
-To bludgeon you with more weird things, I explored one such technique in the midst of an Ayahuasca ceremony in the Amazon.
+If we bend to this premise, that we become the master of our subconscious through dream states and our conscious through imagination then what is off-limits to us?

-Following my request, every faculty of my being became overwhelmed by input.
-Every synapse crackled to life, every cell vibrated in response.
-Vistas of dense harmonies erupted through my ears, pungent smells oozed into my nostrils; vision, after vision, after vision, bombarded my mind, smashing into one another and accumulating in an eternity of fractal creature, place, feeling, emotion, duality; ecstatic madness; weirdness.
+At once every faculty of my being became overwhelmed by input.
+Every synapse crackled to life, every cell sang in vibration.
+Vistas of dense harmonies erupted through my ears, pungent smells oozed into my nostrils.
+Vision, after vision, after vision bombarded my mind, smashing into one another and accumulating in an eternity of fractal creature, place, feeling, emotion, duality – ecstatic madness, vast weirdness.

 At that moment, all becomes clear.
 Three platforms hovering, one above the other.
-A waterfall splashes down from the top, to the middle, to the bottom, drawing from an infinite well of liquid that rests somewhere within the black abyss which cradles three blazing suns made up of pure creative frequency.
-One white, one violet, one a shimmer I cannot quite comprehend, each with different shades of feeling, attitude, character, setting, and opinion.
+A waterfall splashes down from the top, to the middle, to the bottom, drawing from an infinite well of liquid that rests somewhere within the abyss.
+A broad sky cradles three blazing suns made up of pure creative frequency.
+One white, one violet, one a shimmer I cannot quite comprehend, each with a different hue of feeling, attitude, character, setting and narrative.

 I walk up the steps, which themselves hang suspended in the air.
-Here, I am weightless.
+I am weightless.
 I marvel at the rich soil which stretches as far as I dare make it go.
-I find myself mesmerized as the garden plots spirals downwards, ever-downwards, or maybe upwards.
+I find myself mesmerized as the garden plots spiral downwards, ever-downwards.
+Or maybe upwards?
 I query the spirits again, refreshed by the reprieve from my temporary madness.
-This time, I am more careful.
+But this time I am more careful.

 “Whomever would like to be written about, kindly plant yourself as a seed.
 I will water you and help you grow.
 This garden has everything you need.
 When the time comes to write about you, I shall pluck you gently and take you into the world.”

-Suddenly, the seeds began to sow.
+The seeds began to sow.
 Row, upon row, upon row, all fill with saplings.
-Without time, some explode right then into labyrinthian forest, echoing into the vast reaches of space.
-Flowers bloom, fruits bare, vines stretch upwards into a sky that’s lost to perception.
+Without time some explode right then into labyrinthian forest, echoing into the vast reaches of space.
+Flowers bloom, fruits bare, vines stretch upwards into a sky that is lost to perception.

-I will need help, I decide.
-And a friend appears.
-A spirit I am familiar with.
-He agrees to tend this place with me, as long as I live; not long, for he, but that does not detract from this most honourable of gestures; a reward for strong will and perseverance; an accord of integrity.
+I will need help, I decide and a friend appears, a being with which I am familiar.
+He agrees to tend this place with me, as long as I live.
+It is not long, for he, but that does not detract from this most honourable of gestures, a reward for strong will and perseverance and an accord of integrity.

 When I catch quiet moments, this is where I go.
-I walk among the rows, through the forests, singing to the plants, the wild-life, the flowers, and the trees.
-Ideas become seeds, rumination and insight the waters that nourish.
+I walk among the rows, through the forests, singing to the plants, the creatures, the flowers and the trees.
+I converse with strange characters and hear fanciful stories of conquest and romance.
+Ideas become seeds, rumination, experience and insight the waters that nourish.